FriendSoftwareLabs/friendchat/README.md

-# FriendChat
+# Friend Chat

-FriendChat is a chat integration platform for Friend.
+Friend Chat is a chat integration platform for Friend.
 It is built to make it fairly straightforward to add access to 3rd party chat APIs.
 It is a client - server architecture where the server handles the connection to the remote API and presents the content to the client.
 Multiple clients can